 - 8.1 The Local Authority is a partner in the South East Wales Consortium Schools Causing Concern protocol.
 This Policy forms a part of, and is aligned with, the National Model for School Improvement in relation to the informal support and challenge provided by the Local Authority (LA) to a school prior to any issuing of a warning notice or invocation of formal powers of intervention based on the six grounds for intervention.
-It also aligns with the Welsh Government (WG) Guidance on Schools Causing Concern (March 2016). - 8.2 Where the Education Service has concerns with schools' performance it can consider adding additional governors to support and improve the governance arrangements. - 8.3 The Customer Complaints Policy is available on the website, where the public can also report a problem or concern via the 'Report it' option on the web front page. - 8.4 Regular reporting into Cabinet, Scrutiny and Audit Committee enables the achievement of the Council's objectives to be challenged and appropriate action plans put in place to address any identified issues so that the intended outcomes can be achieved.
-Although service plans were not completed for 2017/18, new long term service plans are being developed for implementation during 2018/19. - 8.5 Dealing with customer complaints helps Newport to identify and deal with failures in service delivery and look for opportunities to improve.
-The Council's complaint / compliment procedure is available on the web site.
+It also aligns with the Welsh Government (WG) Guidance on Schools Causing Concern (March 2016). - Where the Education Service has concerns with schools' performance it can consider adding additional governors to support and improve the governance arrangements. - 8.3 Regular reporting into Cabinet, Scrutiny and Audit Committee enables the achievement of the Council's objectives to be challenged and appropriate action plans put in place to address any identified issues so that the intended outcomes can be achieved.
+Longer term service plans were developed during 2018/19 for implementation in 2019/20. - 8.4 Dealing with customer complaints helps Newport to identify and deal with failures in service delivery and look for opportunities to improve.
+The Council's Customer Complaints Policy and procedures are available on the web site; the public can report a problem or concern via the 'Report it' option on the web front page.
 The following table shows the number of complaints received for the past three years:

-2015-16 2016-17 2017-18
+2016-17 2017-18 2018-19

-Stage 1 Complaints 293 297 284
+Stage 1 Complaints 297 284

-Stage 2 Complaints 34 30 24
+Stage 2 Complaints 30 24

-Complaints to Ombudsman 9 28 37
+Complaints to Ombudsman 28 37

-The Ombudsman upheld 1 complaint in part
+\ The Ombudsman upheld 1 complaint in part

-- 8.6 The Customer Services Strategy includes a target of increasing the number of people using online services.
-This was monitored by a performance indicator within Streetscene and City Services which was classed as 'Green Good' for 2017/18. - 8.7 And where things are not working as well, the Cabinet recognised the shared role of Cabinet Members, Members and Officers in performance against Improvement targets.
+Where things are not working as well, Cabinet recognised the shared role of Cabinet Members, Members and Officers in performance against Improvement targets.
 The Cabinet also recognised the role of scrutiny in looking at any systematic failures.
 Newport is learning from its mistakes.
-The implementation of action plans continued across the board with the Corporate Assessment, Improvement Plan, Estyn Inspections, service plans and internal audit reports, along with findings from external audit.
+The implementation of action plans continued across the board with the Corporate Assessment, Estyn Inspections, service plans and internal audit reports along with findings from external audit, WAO.